Population Control Bill, 2019

 The Population Control Bill, 2019 (or, Population Regulation Bill, 2019) is a proposed bill introduced in the Rajya Sabha in July 2019 by Rakesh Sinha.
 The purpose of the bill is to control the population growth of India.
-According to the World Population Prospects 2019 report by the United Nations, the population of India is set to overtake that of China within a decade.
+According to the World Population Prospects 2019 report by the United Nations, the population of India was set to overtake that of China within a decade, which has occurred.
 The proposed bill was signed by 125 Members of Parliament (MP) and is yet to become an act of law.